rosskevin/pine-scripts/README.md

 Mansfield no longer prints charts.
 This code attempts to accurately redraw Mansfield charts in Pine Script - the charting language for TradingView.com

-Purchase Weinstein's only book ever written here:

 **`nasdaq.pine`**
-Nasdaq 30 Week Moving Average Of The Advance Decline Ratio
-Overlayed with a bar chart of the number of new 52 week highs or 52 week lows.
+A bar chart of the difference between 52 week highs and 52 week lows on the Nasdaq.
+Overlayed with the 50day/10week moving average of the
-A bar chart below the zero lines more issues made 52 week lows and vice versa.
 ![](images/nasdaq.png)

 **`nyse.pine`**